Texas Tech University

 Dr. Christopher J. Smith

-In addition to the Vernacular Music Center, he directs the Roots Music Institute (a 501c3 organization), and served as faculty adviser for the Tech Irish Set-Dancers, Caprock English Country Dancers, and Caprock Morris Border dance team.
-From 2009-12 he served as External Examiner for the BA program in Traditional Music and Dance at the Irish World Academy of Music and Dance at the University of Limerick, and continues service as External Examiner for PhD dissertations at institutions in the USA, UK, Ireland, and the EU, and for the Irish government's music program accreditation bureau.
-In 2015 he completed a second two-year term as President of the American Musicological Society – Southwest regional chapter.
+In addition to the Vernacular Music Center, he directs the Berkshire Folk Theater and the Tech Folk Orchestra.
+He has three times served as 4-year appointed External Examiner for the educational programs at the Irish World Academy of Music and Dance at the University of Limerick, and continues service as External Examiner for PhD dissertations at institutions in the USA, UK, Ireland, and the EU, and for the Irish government’s music program accreditation bureau.

 He is the composer, librettist, and musical director of the full-length theatrical dance show Dancing at the Crossroads: A Celebration of African American and Anglo-Celtic Dance in the New World, which premiered in February 2013; the “folk oratorio” Plunder: Battling for Democracy in the New World (2016); and the full-length immersive theatrical show Yonder, a collaboration with the historic Wallace Theater in Levelland, TX (2020).
-His original scores for the TTU Theater & Dance department's productions of Brecht's Mother Courage, Our Country's Good, and (in collaboration with Roger Landes) Much Ado About Nothing three times received the Kennedy Center American College Theater Festival's Meritorious Achievement Award.
-He is also the founder and music director of the Elegant Savages Orchestra, a "symphonic folk" ensemble performing Dr Smith's orchestral arrangements of folk and traditional musics.
-His co-composed original chamber-orchestral score for the classic silent horror film Nosferatu (1922) was commissioned by the Flatland Film Festival in 2015.
-He serves as a “lead artist,” music director, and house composer for the Bassanda Project, a movement & music collaboration with modern dance choreographer Nicole Wesley (Texas State University).
+His original scores for the TTU Theater & Dance department’s productions of Brecht’s Mother Courage, Our Country’s Good, and (in collaboration with Roger Landes) Much Ado About Nothing three times received the Kennedy Center American College Theater Festival’s Meritorious Achievement Award.
+His co-composed an original chamber-orchestral score for the classic silent horror film Nosferatu (1922) commissioned by the Flatland Film Festival in 2015.
+He formerly served as a lead artist, music director, and house composer for the Bassanda Project, a movement & music collaboration with contemporary dance choreographer Nicole Wesley (Texas State University).
+He is producer, co-host, and showrunner for the podcasts SOUNDING HISTORY and VOICES FROM THE VERNACULAR MUSIC CENTER, and has performed and written about contemporary and historical vernacular musics of North, West, and South Africa; the Caribbean; India; the Mediterranean; medieval Europe; and the American South.
+He has studied and concertized in all these styles on acoustic, electric, and slide guitar; oud; lute; saz; kamelengoni; banjos; button accordions; and percussion.
+His speculative fiction, set in the “Multiverse of Bassanda,” is housed at www.smithscribe.substack.com.